What Is a 7z File?

 A fair question.

 Stronger encryption.
-The .7z format supports AES-256 encryption by default, and unlike ZIP files, it can also encrypt the file names — so nobody can even see what's inside without the password.
+The .7z format supports AES-256 encryption by default, and unlike ZIP files, it can also encrypt the file names.

 The trade-off is that .7z isn't as universally supported.
-That's why you're on this page!
 But with 7-Zip or The Unarchiver installed, you'll never have trouble with them again.